bjblazko/playground-java-current/README.md

-# playground-java-current
+# Playground: Java current feature

-Test out some current Java features of interest
+Test out some current Java features of interest, so not all ;)